Arrow's Impossibility Theorem as a Generalisation of Condorcet's Paradox: Results

 $(\impliedby)$ Assume to the contrary that Pareto Indifference does not hold.
 This implies $\exists\ j$ such that $u \coloneqq s_j(\Delta \indiff) \in \2$.
 But if $s_1 = s_2 = s_3$ then $\Welfare(\Delta \indiff, \Delta \indiff, \Delta \indiff) = (u,u,u)$, which is a preference cycle.\\ \end{proof}

+As before, the result follows for any number of alternatives by using the definitions of Appendix \ref{appendix:additional} and applying the Induction Theorem \ref{theorem:induction}.

-\begin{note} Unanimity is relaxed (so this result applies for Non-Dictatorial social welfare functions).
-When Unanimity is included, Yang~\cite{arrow-hierarchy} shows that social welfare functions not only have a Dictator but have \textit{hierarchical dictators}, i.e., where the first dictator being indifferent yields a next dictator, and so on. \end{note}
+\begin{note} In Theorem \ref{theorem:neutrality} we did not assume Unanimity; so the result applies to Non-Dictatorial social welfare functions.
+When Unanimity is included, Yang~\cite{arrow-hierarchy} demonstrates that the social welfare functions not only have a Dictator but have \textit{hierarchical dictators}, i.e., where the first dictator being indifferent yields a next dictator, and so on. \end{note}